Table of Contents

 Breasts Are Not Sore During Pregnancy – Is That Normal?

 Yes, like all things in pregnancy it is subject to the mother.
-Some experience sore breast the first week they find out while others never feel any type of soreness or see any growth in their breasts during pregnancy.
+Some experience sore breasts the first week they find out while others never feel any type of soreness or see any growth in their breasts during pregnancy.

 It has no indicator on your breastfeeding journey.
 Take it as a blessing, that you can wear your bra.